OmniBrew/sw5e-data/text/en/manual/actions-in-combat.md

 is right for their group.

 #### Variant: Venting
-Instead of thermal clips, each weapon's heat indicates the number of times it can be fired before it overheats.
+Instead of thermal clips, each weapon's reload indicates the number of times it can be fired before it overreloads.
 Replace any reference to Reloading with Venting.
-Venting works exactly the same as reloading, taking some amount of time to vent the weapons heat (instead of reloading a thermal clip).
+Venting works exactly the same as reloading, taking some amount of time to vent the weapons reload (instead of reloading a thermal clip).

-If a weapon is not fired for a full round of combat, it naturally regains 1 heat.
-Additionally, any weapon that is at 0 heat can be fired, but it automatically jams and cannot be used until after a long rest.
+If a weapon is not fired for a full round of combat, it naturally regains 1 reload.
+Additionally, any weapon that is at 0 reload can be fired, but it automatically jams and cannot be used until after a long rest.